fredi-python/fredi-python/README.md

 ### My name is Fredi,
 I am a hobby coder from germany.
+I use Linux.
-My favorite game is Minetest
+My favorite game is Minetest.
-I also have a minetest server called "ONEBLOCK"
+I own a minetest server called "ONEBLOCK".